SpiralLogic/testing-guidelines/README.md

     * label text, alt text, element titles, placeholder text, and other displayed values.
 [Source](https://testing-library.com/docs/queries/about)
     * using `data-testid`s which should be a last resort, (instead ask yourself, how can a user find it, if I can't?)
   * Does not locate elements via
-    * css stying and classes
+    * css styling and classes
     * system defined identifiers. i.e. html ids or tag names
     * document `queryBy` selectors
     * DOM traversal. i.e. `firstChildElement`.